syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/excel-export/export-multiple-grids.md

 # Export Multiple Grids

 The Excel export provides an option to export multiple grid data in the same Excel file.
-Multiple grids can be exported by providing their `IDs` in the `exportGrids` property of the grid.
+Each grid is identified by its unique ID.
+You can specify which grids to export by listing their **IDs** in the `exportGrids` property.

 ## Same sheet

 Excel exporting provides support for exporting multiple grids on the same sheet.
 To export the grids in the same sheet, define [`multipleExport`](https://ej2.syncfusion.com/documentation/api/grid/excelExportProperties/#multipleexport) type as **AppendToSheet** in [`exportProperties`](https://ej2.syncfusion.com/documentation/api/grid/excelExportProperties/#excelexportproperties).
-It also has an option to provide blank rows between grids.
-These blank rows count can be defined by using the [`multipleExport`](https://ej2.syncfusion.com/documentation/api/grid/excelExportProperties/#multipleexport) as blankRows.
+It also has an option to provide blank rows between the grids.
+These blank rows count can be defined by using the [`multipleExport.blankRows`](https://ej2.syncfusion.com/documentation/api/grid/excelExportProperties/#multipleexport) property.

 {% if page.publishingplatform == "aspnet-core" %}